-- Mix of improved varieties of fine bladed, lower maintenance fescues.
+- A mix of improved varieties of fine bladed, lower maintenance fescues

 - Seed mix changes for different regions of the country, providing a grass seed specifically formulated for each climatic zone